Blog/CJC-1295 With DAC: Long-Acting GHRH Analog

 The Teichman 2006 Study (Primary Evidence)

 This randomized, placebo-controlled, double-blind trial enrolled 21 healthy adults aged 21-61.
 Subjects received single or multiple subcutaneous doses of CJC-1295 at 30, 60, or 100 mcg/kg.
-The findings form the foundation of all CJC-1295 dosing protocols.
+The findings form the foundation of all current CJC-1295 dosing protocols.

 Key results: GH levels increased 2-10-fold within 2 hours and remained elevated for 6+ days after a single dose.
 IGF-1 rose 1.5-3-fold and stayed elevated for 9-11 days.
 After multiple weekly doses, mean IGF-1 remained elevated for 28 days.
 The dose-response was clear: higher doses produced greater and longer GH elevation (PMID: 16352683).